Targeted next-generation sequencing identifies variants linked to feline hypertrophic and restrictive cardiomyopathy

 Disclaimer

-This information is for educational purposes and does not replace veterinary advice.
-Always consult your veterinarian for diagnosis and management decisions about your cat’s health.
+This brief is for informational purposes only and does not replace professional veterinary advice.
+Always consult your veterinarian before making health or breeding decisions for your cat.

 Reference